bianhezhen/trireme-kubernetes/deployment/README.md

 # Trireme deployment on Kubernetes

 Trireme-Kubernetes is provided as a bundle.
 Installation of one or more components depends on your use case.
-For a bare-minimum cluster deployment with Network Policy nforcement, you only need to deploy the Trireme-Kubernetes DaemonSet.
+For a bare-minimum cluster deployment with Network Policy enforcement, you only need to deploy the Trireme-Kubernetes DaemonSet.

 ![Kubernetes-Trireme ecosystem](../docs/architecture.png)